bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 .. warning::

     Some test cases require relatively large quantities of RAM during test case generation.
-You may need to reduce the number of commands run in parallel if your system runs out of memory.
-If you're using GNU parallel, the ``-j N`` argument may be used to set the number of parallel jobs to ``N`` (with the default being however many CPU cores are available).
+You might need to reduce the number of commands run in parallel if your system runs out of memory.
+If you're using GNU parallel, the ``-j N`` argument can be used to set the number of parallel jobs to ``N`` (with the default being however many CPU cores are available).